Demystifying Nirvana

 One of the most enjoyable online courses I’ve taken.
 It’s still resonating within me.

-It was wonderful to listen to the three teachers and their knowledge was infused with skillful teaching.
-The subject of the Five Spiritual Powers was inspiring and will greatly support my practice.
+It was wonderful to listen to the three teachers, and their knowledge was infused with skillful teaching.
+The subject of the five spiritual powers was inspiring and will greatly support my practice.
 I intend to retake the course more slowly and with greater focus now that I have it in my Tricycle course folder.
-Thank you and know that you have created such a great gift of dharma knowledge.
+Thank you, and know that you have created such a great gift of dharma knowledge.
 I am so appreciative.

 An excellent course!
 I thoroughly enjoyed it, especially the multiple perspectives offered by the different teachers.
 It is refreshing to see such a complex and rich topic addressed from different angles through the perspectives of experienced teachers, rather than relying on a single point of view.